 I acknowledge the help and support by my colleagues, former students and friends.
 I cordially thank Evangelos Rozos who spotted a lot of well-hidden errors in the previous edition and made a lot of suggestions for improvements.
 I admired the way he read the book and am pleased that it brought him joy and inspiration.
 I am delighted that the book inspired my childhood friend, Vassilios Zoukos, to delve into the foundations of probability, and I thank him for his discussions on them.
 I appreciate the scholastic reading of part of the book by Antonis Christofides, who also suggested several changes.
-Finally, I thank Theano Iliopoulou and Panayiotis Dimitriadis for their corrections on a draft of this third edition.
+Finally, I thank Theano Iliopoulou, Panayiotis Dimitriadis and Alonso Pizarro for their corrections, suggestions and discussions on this third edition.